ONLYOFFICE/onlyoffice-wordpress/README.md

 - **Document server JWT secret key**:
   Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
 Specify your own secret key in the WordPress administrative configuration.
 In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key and enable the validation.

-## Using WordPress ONLYOFFICE Docs integration plugin
+## Using ONLYOFFICE Docs plugin for WordPress

-ONLYOFFICE Docs integration plugin allows WordPress administrators to open files for collaborative editing using ONLYOFFICE Docs (online document editors).
+ONLYOFFICE Docs plugin allows WordPress administrators to open files for collaborative editing using ONLYOFFICE Docs (online document editors).
 In published posts, the editors are visible to all WordPress site visitors (both authorized and unauthorized) in the Embedded mode only.

 **Editing files uploaded to WordPress**